BestTimesToVisit.com Logo

 Taxis

-Taxis are readily available at the airport, hotels, and major tourist areas, providing a convenient door-to-door service.
-They are a good option for shorter trips or when you don't want the hassle of driving.
+Taxis are readily available at the airport, hotels, and major attractions.
+They are a convenient option for shorter trips or when you don't want the hassle of driving and parking.
+Most drivers are friendly and can offer local insights.

-Cost:Fares are regulated but can be pricey.
-Expect around $25-$35 USD for a trip from the airport to the high-rise hotel area.
-Shorter rides within resort areas are typically $10-$15.
+Cost:Metered fares are regulated, but it's wise to confirm the approximate cost before starting your journey.
+Expect around $25-$35 for a trip from the airport to the high-rise hotel area.

 Public Buses (Arubus)